 Interpreting body language in rabbits can be challenging, since a relaxed rabbit and a rabbit in pain can have very similar body positions.

-On the left, Luna is in a typical 'loaf' position.
-She is sitting upright with all four feet tucked underneath her.
-Her ears are somewhat upright and her eyes are open.
+On the left, Cupcake is in a typical 'loaf' position.
+He is sitting upright with all four feet tucked underneath him.
+His ears are somewhat upright and his eyes are open.
 Rabbits may even nap in this position, however, be aware that they usually sleep with their eyes open no matter what position they happen to be in.
 You may even catch a napping bunny dream - the mouth will move rapidly, whiskers, feet and/or ears may twitch.

 Bunnies will also sit in a loaf position when they are in pain.
 Is there a difference?
 Sometimes.
 Quite often the ears are laid back, the eyes are narrowed (as if squinting) and quite often they are hiding in a box or in a corner.

 Unfortunately, many characteristics of sleeping and sick rabbits are interchangeable.
-For example, Porsche on the right has her ears flat back (she was not sick at the time of this picture).
+For example, Cupcake on the right has his ears flat back (He was not sick at the time of this picture).
 Even though many sick rabbits flatten their ears, not all do all the time.